 Inhale till you mentally count 4 AUMs (AUM represents a time unit).
 Retain the breath till you count 8 AUMs.
 Now, exhale till you count 4 AUMs.
 Then, retain the breath outside till you count 8 AUMs.
 These four processes make up one round of breathing.

-The important point to learn is that the breathing sound has a definite effect.
+The important point to learn is that the breathing sound has a definite impact.
+By following the above 3-step technique, you will discover that there lies within you a tremendous reservoir of peaceful energy.

 When you wake up, you should feel refreshed.